DCM-UPB/VMCPlusPlus/examples/README.md

 ## Example 6

-`ex6/`: Compute the variatonal energy of Gaussian vs. NN fitted to Gaussian, for 1D1P harmonic oscillator
+`ex6/`: Compute the variational energy of Gaussian vs. NN fitted to Gaussian, for 1D1P harmonic oscillator